-Below are used Western saddles for sale on eBay.
+Below are used Western saddles for sale from HorseSaddleShop.com.
 The right used saddle can save a lot of money and still be a great saddle.
 There is usually an excellent selection in all price ranges.

 Please scroll down, underneath the saddles for sale, for a brief article on good things to know before buying a used Western saddle, and for information on understanding saddle rigging positions.

 At right: The arrow is pointing to a maker's mark on a saddle.
-If a seller claims a saddle is made by a certain maker, do they offer proof by showing a maker's mark in the photos of the saddle?
-(Note: A maker's mark might be anywhere on a used saddle, not just where shown in the photo.)
+Many, but not all saddles, will have a maker's mark identifying the maker of the saddle.
+Note: A maker's mark might be anywhere on a used saddle (for example, on the latigo keeper and other places), not just where shown in the photo.